 ^{}The loan delinquency ratio is calculated by dividing the outstanding balance on delinquent loans (loans with payments 90 days or more past due) by the total loan portfolio balance.
-As of December 31, 2022 and 2021, there were no delinquent loans.
-Nonaccrual loans, all of which were either not past due or were past due less than 30 days, totaled \$1,387,318 and \$1,587,547 as of December 31, 2022 and 2021, respectively.
-Loans that were 30 to 89 days past due totaled \$6,930 and \$0 as of December 31, 2022 and 2021, respectively.
-During 2022 and 2021, the Fund modified as troubled debt restructurings loans that totaled \$3,845,109 and \$4,892,525, respectively.
+As of December 31, 2023 and 2022, there were no delinquent loans.
+Nonaccrual loans, all of which were either not past due or were past due less than 30 days, totaled \$695,668 and \$1,387,318 as of December 31, 2023 and 2022, respectively.
+Loans that were 30 to 89 days past due totaled \$293,527 and \$6,930 as of December 31, 2023 and 2022, respectively.
+During 2023 and 2022, the Fund modified loans with borrowers experiencing financial difficulty that totaled \$0 and \$3,845,109, respectively.
+Modifications of loan terms included lowering principal and interest payments and payment deferrals.
 See Note 3 to the audited financial statements included in this Prospectus.

 ^{}The Fund makes and receives unsecured advances to and from RSF and its affiliates, which are referred to in this Prospectus as Intercompany Advances.
-See "Related-Party Transactions," beginning on page 22, as well as Note 7 to the audited financial statements included in this Prospectus.
+Amounts reported as Intercompany Advances do not include Notes held by RSF or any other affiliates of the Fund.
+See "Related-Party Transactions," beginning on page 24, as well as Note 8 to the audited financial statements included in this Prospectus. ^On January 1, 2023, the fund adopted ASU 2016-13 Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+The adoption resulted in an increase of \$84,710 to the Fund's allowance for unfunded commitments, which was